josdem/hugo/content/techtalk/java/functional_interfaces.md

 ```

-`Predicate` is also a functional interface, therefore we can pass lambda expressions wherever predicate is expected.
-This is `filter()` formal definition: Returns a stream consisting of the elements of this stream that match the given predicate.
+`Predicate` is also a functional interface, it is a statement that could be evaluated to true or false.
+Filter is a popular aggregate operation and  this is `filter()` formal definition: Returns a stream consisting of the elements of this stream that match the given predicate.

 ```java
 Stream<T> filter(Predicate<? super T> predicate);